 Lastly, watermelon will need about 8-10 hours of direct sunlight to grow to their maximum potential.
 This fruit really loves being warm!
 I highly suggest you pick a large open space for planting that gets direct sunlight for the majority of your day time hours.

 It’s a little difficult to tell when your watermelon is ripe.
 For some watermelon varieties, you may see that their skin turns a more dull color and other gardeners swear by the stem approach.
 These gardeners say that you should look at the stem where the vine attaches to the fruit.
 This will turn a brownish color when the fruit is ripe.
 I’ve learned that’s not always accurate, so you may have to do some research on the specific variety of watermelon you’re growing to know when your fruit is ripe enough to harvest.

 I hope that these tips for growing watermelon will help you to enjoy a bountiful harvest of watermelon this year, and for years to come!
+I also have some great tips to grow peppers.
 You might also like to learn what some of the perennial plants that repel mosquitoes are, and what some of the best host plants for butterflies are.